bbc/childrens-games-starter-pack/docs/deliverable-review.md

   we'd rather you explain things clearly in words if the code is complex.

 * **Externally configurable**:
-The game must be entirely externally configurable, including localisation details.
-No game text must be kept in the code or assets (checked during
+  * The game must be entirely externally configurable, including localisation details.
+An example of an external configuration file is [config.js](../src/config.js) which can be seen being utilised used when the project is built (see [build.sh](./build-scripts/build.sh)).
-[Tech Review](tech-review.md)) unless absolutely unavoidable (in which case, document it).
+  * In addition, no game text must be kept in the code or assets (checked during [Tech Review](tech-review.md)) unless absolutely unavoidable (in which case, document it).

 * **_Minimal_ commented out code**:
   * Odd lines (1-2) are acceptable